eresearchqut/VirReport/README.md

 - sampleid will be the sample name that will be given to the files created by the pipeline
 - samplepath is the full path to the quality filtered fastq files that the pipeline requires as starting input
-- minlen and maxlen correspond to the read size that will be retained for downstream analyses.
+- minlen and maxlen correspond to the read size that will be retained for downstream analyses

 An index_example.csv is included in the base directory:
 ```